 Upon arrival of the keep, he battles with Walter, who is now surprised that the whip has an effect on him.
 Leon easily takes him down but before he delivers the final blow, Death comes in and sucks all the energy from Walter in order to transfer it to his new master, the owner of the crimson stone, Mathias, Leon's long time friend.
 Mathias possess both the ebony and crimson stones, making him the most powerful vampire in existence.
 Mathias curses God because of the loss of his beloved one due to illness.
 Mathias offers Leon to join his ranks among the darkness but he refuses and instead vows that the Belmont family will always fight against him and his minions of the night.
 Mathias flees and leaves his right hand Death to deal with Leon.
 After the battle is over, Leon escapes the castle.

 Mathias goes into exile and curses God for decades, slowly losing his humanity and becomes the lord of darkness, Dracula.

-The most common criticisms made on Lament of Innoncence are the repetitive enviroments, the awkward platforming (thanks to game's fixed camera) and the excessive backtracking.
+The most common criticisms made on Lament of Innocence are the repetitive environments, the awkward platforming (thanks to game's fixed camera) and the excessive backtracking.